bbertka/fortune-teller-project/README.md

 ## Spring Cloud Fortune Teller
-###A Microservices example using Spring Cloud Services in Pivotal Cloud Foundry
+###Microservices lab with Spring Cloud Services in Pivotal Cloud Foundry

 Steps 1-3 in this lab are required to get the project running properly in PCF.
 Steps 4-6 are optional, however illustrate how to make use of the Spring Cloud Service features.
 All the POM dependencies are already included for each step.
 You wimple clone this repo and follow the instructions to configure and push into PCF.